York University Redefine the possible.

 e-mail: rmuller@yorku.ca

-Robert T. Muller, Ph.D., C.Psych. completed his clinical fellowship at Harvard in 1994, after which he joined the faculty of the University of Massachusetts, and started a trauma assessment service.
-He has published widely on the topic of intra-familial trauma: psychopathology, treatment efficacy, and strategies for intervention.
+Robert T. Muller, Ph.D., C.Psych. completed his postdoctoral fellowship at Harvard in 1994, after which he joined the faculty of the University of Massachusetts, and started a trauma assessment service in Brookline.
+His scholarship is in the area of intra-familial and interpersonal trauma: psychopathology, treatment efficacy, and strategies for intervention.
 And his 2010 book on trauma treatment is entitled Trauma and the Avoidant Client: Attachment-Based Strategies for Healing.
-Currently in its second printing and in translation, the book earned Dr. Muller the 2011 Written Media Award (best written work of the year on trauma) by the International Society for the Study of Trauma and Dissociation, where he was recently designated a Fellow of the society for his scholarship in the field.
-He is an associate professor and a supervising psychologist at York University, where he is the 2012 winner of the President's University-Wide Teaching Award (for teaching innovation; senior faculty category), and where he was recently principal investigator of a provincially-funded, multi-site program for the treatment of intra-familial trauma.
+In its third printing and in translation, the book earned Dr. Muller the 2011 Written Media Award for best written media (e.g., book) of the year on trauma by the International Society for the Study of Trauma and Dissociation, where he was recently designated a Fellow of the society for his scholarship in the field.
+He is a full professor and supervising psychologist at York University, where he is the 2012 winner of the President's University-Wide Teaching Award (senior faculty category), and where he was recently principal investigator of a provincially-funded, multi-site program for the treatment of intra-familial trauma.
 Dr. Muller founded and edits an academic blog, The Trauma & Mental Health Report, an online magazine that disseminates knowledge on trauma and mental health to the community at large.

 EDUCATIONAL BACKGROUND